randyjohnston/plugin-salesforce-crm-integration/README.md

 twilio serverless:deploy
 ```

-*Note: Record the function URL with path ending in `/get-access-token`, as this will be configured in Salesforce as the OAuth Callback URL.
+*Note: Record the Function URL with path ending in `/get-access-token`, as this will be configured in Salesforce as the OAuth Callback URL.

 Then deploy your Flex Plugins